Only Lovers Left Alive

-Only Lovers Left Alive is a 2013 Gothic fantasy comedy-drama film written and directed by Jim Jarmusch, starring Tilda Swinton, Tom Hiddleston, Mia Wasikowska, Anton Yelchin, Jeffrey Wright, Slimane Dazi and John Hurt.
+Only Lovers Left Alive is a 2013 Gothic fantasy drama film written and directed by Jim Jarmusch, starring Tilda Swinton, Tom Hiddleston, Mia Wasikowska, Anton Yelchin, Jeffrey Wright, Slimane Dazi and John Hurt.
 An international co-production between the United Kingdom and Germany, the film focuses on the romance between two vampires and was nominated for the Palme d'Or at the 2013 Cannes Film Festival.

 In 2016, the film was ranked among the BBC's 100 Greatest Films of the 21st Century by 177 critics around the world.
 In late 2019, it was named the fourth greatest film of the 2010s by The Hollywood Reporters chief film critic Todd McCarthy.

 Plot

 Married for centuries and now living half a world apart, two vampires wake as the sun goes down.
 Adam sits holding a lute, in his cluttered Detroit Victorian mansion, as Eve wakes up in her bedroom in Tangier, surrounded by books.
-Rather than feeding on humans directly, they are dependent on local suppliers of the "good stuff", for fear of blood contaminated by the 21st century environment.
+Rather than feeding on humans directly, they are dependent on local suppliers of the "good stuff", for fear of blood contaminated by the 21st-century environment.
 Adam, still a famous musician, also fears exposure, visiting a local blood bank in the dead of night in disguise as "Dr. Faust", bribing "Dr. Watson" for his coveted O negative.
 Eve relies on their old friend, the author Christopher Marlowe, who faked his death in 1593 and now lives under the protection of a protégé.

 Despite having influenced the careers of countless famous musicians and scientists, Adam has become withdrawn and suicidal.
-His desire to reconnect through his music is at odds with the danger of recognition as well as his contempt for the corrupt and foolish humans he refers to as 'zombies'.
+His desire to reconnect through his music is at odds with the danger of recognition as well as his contempt for the corrupt and foolish humans he refers to as "zombies".
 He spends his nights recording his compositions on outdated studio equipment and lamenting the state of the modern world, while collecting vintage instruments.

-He pays Ian, a naïve young music fan, to procure vintage guitars and other assorted curiosities, including a custom-made wooden bullet with a brass casing he thinks of using to kill himself.
-Having acquired much scientific knowledge over the years, Adam has built contraptions to power his home and a vintage sports car with technology originally pioneered by Nikola Tesla.
+Adam pays Ian, a naïve young music fan, to procure vintage guitars and other assorted curiosities, including a custom-made wooden bullet with a brass casing he thinks of using to kill himself.
+Having acquired much scientific knowledge over the years, Adam has built contraptions to power his home using technology originally pioneered by Nikola Tesla.
 His reclusive nature adds to his mystique as a musician and composer; he is upset when some intrepid fans turn up on his doorstep.
-Ian promises to discreetly spread rumours about Adam living elsewhere to draw them away.
+Ian promises to discreetly spread rumors about Adam living elsewhere to draw them away.